sb-b/cmpe150-spring2020/Week9/README.md

 <br>

 * An array is a group of memory locations.
-- These locations are related by the fact that they have all the same name and same type.
+* These locations are related by the fact that they have all the same name and same type.
-- To refer (access) to a particular location, i.e., an element within the array, specify the name of the array and the position number (index) of the variable in square brackets.

-* Syntax of an array:
+* We can define an array as follows:

    - type arrName[size];

-     * Where, type is any data type like int, float etc.
+     * Where, **type** is any data type like int, float etc.
-     * arrName is the name of the array variable.
+     * **arrName** is the name of the array variable.
-     * The square brackets contains an integer value "size".  "size" is the total number of values we can store in the array variable.
+     * The square brackets contains an integer value **size**.
+It is the total number of values we can store in the array variable.

+* In order to access to a particular location, i.e., an element within the array, we specify the name of the array and the position number (index) of the variable in square brackets.

 ### Example: